Use your MP3 player to train your swimming cadence

 audio = audio.set_frame_rate(16000)

-audio = audio.set_channels(1) # mono
+audio = audio.set_channels(1) # mono channel which reduces the file size

 audio.export(out_file, format="mp3", bitrate="24k", parameters=["-acodec", "libmp3lame", "-q:a", "9"])